• Skip to main content

 Germany (Bundesliga).

-The objective of the game is to score more goals than your opponent in a 90 minute playing time frame.
-The match is split up into two halves of 45 minutes.
-After the first 45 minutes, players will take a 15 minute rest period called half time.
-The second 45 minutes will resume and any time deemed fit to be added on by the referee (injury time) will be accordingly.
+After the first 45 minutes, players will take a 15-minute rest period called half-time.
+The second 45 minutes will resume, and any time deemed fit to be added on by the referee (injury time) will be accordingly.

-To score the ball must go into your opponent’s goal.
-The whole ball needs to be over the line for it to be a legitimate goal.
-As a player, you can score a goal any part of the body apart from the hand or arm up to the shoulder.
+As a player, you can score a goal on any part of the body apart from the hand or arm up to the shoulder.
 The goal itself consists of a frame measuring 8 feet high and 8 yards wide.

 Rules Guiding Football Game

-• A single football match is played for 90 minutes, 45 minutes halves each with a 15 minute rest period in between.
+• A single football match is played for 90 minutes, 45 minutes halves each, with a 15-minute rest period in between.

 • The circumference of the ball must be 58-61cm and be of a circular shape.

-• Each team can only have a minimum of 11 players (including 1 goalkeeper who is the only player allowed to handle the ball within the 18-yard box) and a minimum of 7 players are needed to constitute a match.
+• Each team can only have a minimum of 11 players (including 1 goalkeeper, who is the only player allowed to handle the ball within the 18-yard box), and a minimum of 7 players are needed to constitute a match.

 • A player cannot be caught offside in their own half.